 This will show the installer executable (in this case, the SocketTools .NET Edition) and the publisher.
 You can validate this by checking the installer for a valid code signing certificate by viewing the file properties and selecting the Digital Signatures tab.

-On some systems, particularly corporate workstations, the option to run the installer anyway may not be available.
-In that case, you can bypass the warning by unblocking the executable.
+The option to run the installer anyway may not be available on corporate workstations or other systems where local policy has disabled the ability to bypass the warning.
+In that case, you can continue by unblocking the executable.
 To do this, right-click on the installer executable and select Properties.

 You will notice a security warning at the bottom that reads “This file came from another computer and might be blocked to help protect this computer.”
 Once you have verified the digital signature for the installer is valid, check the Unblock option and then OK.
 This should permit the installer to run without issue and begin the installation process.